What are the driving conditions on the road to Apache Point Observatory?

 How difficult is the ascent on Apache Point Road?

-Starting from the Sunspot Highway junction, the road to the summit is exactly 1.0 mile long.
+Starting from the Sunspot Highway junction, the road to the summit is 1.0 mile long.
 Over this distance, the elevation gain is 138 ft, resulting in an average gradient of 2.6%.
-While the incline is moderate from a mechanical perspective, the technical challenge lies in the road's narrow profile and the lack of a formal shoulder.
-The asphalt is fully paved but often exhibits edge degradation and accumulation of organic debris, which can reduce tire friction, particularly during the frequent afternoon thunderstorms common in the south-central New Mexico ranges.
+While the incline is moderate, the challenge lies in the road's narrow profile and the lack of a formal shoulder.
+The asphalt is fully paved but often has edge degradation and accumulation of organic debris, which can reduce tire friction, particularly during the frequent afternoon thunderstorms common in the south-central New Mexico ranges.

 What are the seasonal hazards at 2,801m in Otero County?